pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust/index.md

 The borrow checker is both the most notorious and the the most consequential thing about Rust.

-During compilation the borrow checker makes sure that for every point in your code that there is either one mutable reference or multiple immutable references to every value in your code.
+During compilation the borrow checker makes sure that every value in your code has either one mutable reference or multiple immutable references.
 If there are zero references, the value is dropped.

 This is an essential feature for writing correct concurrent code.
 But it is also helpful in single-threaded code.